mitsuba-renderer/mitsuba3/docs/src/getting_started/compiling.rst

 Windows
 -------

-On Windows, a recent version of `Visual Studio 2019 <https://visualstudio.microsoft.com/vs/>`_ is required.
+On Windows, a recent version of `Visual Studio 2019
-Some tools such as git, CMake, or Python (e.g. via `Miniconda 3 <https://docs.conda.io/en/latest/miniconda.html>`_) might need to be installed manually.
+<https://visualstudio.microsoft.com/vs/>`_ is required.
+Some tools such as git,
+CMake, or Python (e.g. via `Miniconda 3
+<https://docs.conda.io/en/latest/miniconda.html>`_) might need to be installed
+manually.
+Mitsuba's build system *requires* access to Python >= 3.6 even if you do not plan to use Mitsuba's python interface.

 From the root `mitsuba2` directory, the build can be configured with: